Helgart/raiden/README.md

 usage: raiden [-h] [-v V] [--pools POOLS] [--targets TARGETS] action

 positional arguments:
   action                        Define launcher action, can be start, stop, restart, delete

 optional arguments:
-  -h, --help                show this help message and exit -v V                           Define log level from 0 (debug) to 3 (error only), default 1 (info) --pools POOLS         Define the container pool folder path --targets TARGETS  List of targeted containers. if not defined, command will target all containers
+  -h, --help                   show this help message and exit -v V                           Define log level from 0 (debug) to 3 (error only), default 1 (info) --pools POOLS         Define the container pool folder path --targets TARGETS  List of targeted containers. if not defined, command will target all containers --env ENV                 Define environement to launch
 ```

 ## What is Raiden ##